gavinallen-dev/HamsterTravels/README.md

 ## Components ##

 [Savic Rolly Giant + Stand Exercise Wheel Dia 27,5 Cm](https://www.amazon.co.uk/gp/product/B002J1NHFI/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)

-This is a big wheel, but fils nicely in the end of the cage we have.
+This is a big wheel, but fits nicely in the end of the cage we have.

 [Raspberry Pi 4 Model B – 2GB RAM](https://shop.pimoroni.com/products/raspberry-pi-4?variant=291570874123072GB%20RAM)

 This is a bit of overkill, but as this was my first Pi projects I wanted to get the best available.

 [Hall Effect Proximity Sensor](https://www.amazon.co.uk/gp/product/B07BFMSJZH/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1)

 This sensor is quite chunky, but is the perfect size to fit through the bars at the top of the cage.

 Magnet

 I used a magnet from an old computer hard drive...much more powerful than the one that came with the sensor.

 [Display-O-Tron HAT](https://shop.pimoroni.com/products/display-o-tron-hat)

 This was the second screen I tried.
 I initially used the [Enviro](https://shop.pimoroni.com/products/enviro?variant=31155658489939) which contains temperature, light and sound sensors but I found that reading the sensors was too slow to run on every ping of the magnet, and the data they retrieved was fairly uninteresting.
 The display-o-tron was much better for displaying the info I wanted and includes a number of buttons which can be used to build an on-screen menu which I used to display information about the system, the measurements being recorded, and also a shutdown option.

 [Mini Black HAT Hack3r – Fully Assembled](https://shop.pimoroni.com/products/mini-black-hat-hack3r?variant=19448025991Fully%20Assembled)

 The Display-o-Tron uses the full header but it does expose 10 pins for you to use.
 However, the layout I wanted meant that I needed the screen on the end of a cable so I used this HAT to make it easier to put everything together.

 [40-pin GPIO Ribbon Cable for Raspberry Pi – Black](https://shop.pimoroni.com/products/gpio-ribbon-cable-for-raspberry-pi-model-a-b-40-pins?variant=1005871341)

 I used this cable to connect the PI, on the side of the cage, to the Display-o-Tron on the top.

 [Aluminium Heatsink Case for Raspberry Pi 4 – Obsidian Black](https://shop.pimoroni.com/products/aluminium-heatsink-case-for-raspberry-pi-4?variant=29430673178707Obsidian%20Black)

 The case just protects everything.
 I did have to adjust the plug on the end of the ribbon cable to get it to fit through the case.

 [Electronic Fun Kit](https://www.amazon.co.uk/gp/product/B01ERP6WL4/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1)

 This kit contains a breadboard, loads of wires, resistors, leds, etc...

 [Soldering Iron Kit](https://www.amazon.co.uk/gp/product/B07ZQDLPR8/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1)

 This was just a cheap but effective soldering iron.

 ## ThingSpeak ##